elfrucool/spring-batch-workshop/exercise-1/README.md

 ### Task 5. launch the application

-1. gradle build
+We will perform three actions to see the application run:

+1. make the big fat executable jar file: `shell$ gradle build`
+1. look for jar `build/libs/my-spring-batch-app-0.1.0.jar`
+1. execute `shell$ java -jar build/libs/my-spring-batch-app-0.1.0.jar`

-    -> make the executable jar
+1. make the big fat executable jar file: `shell$ gradle build`

+    Look for any error, ask the instructor, the output should be like this: [build.txt][FILE-BUILD]

-1. look for jar build/libs/my-spring-batch-app-0.1.0.jar
+1. look for jar `build/libs/my-spring-batch-app-0.1.0.jar`

-    -> to see if it was built
+    Issue: `shell$ ls -l build/libs/`

+    You should see something like the following:

+    ```
+    shell$ ls build/libs/my-spring-batch-app-0.1.0.jar -l
+    -rw-r--r-- 1 user staff 10153647 Feb 12 02:23 build/libs/my-spring-batch-app-0.1.0.jar
+    -rw-r--r-- 1 user staff     2809 Feb 12 02:29 my-spring-batch-app-0.1.0.jar.original
+    ```

-1. execute java -jar build/libs/my-spring-batch-app-0.1.0.jar
+1. execute `shell$ java -jar build/libs/my-spring-batch-app-0.1.0.jar`

-    -> guess what...
+    You should see an output like the following: [batch-output.txt][FILE-BATCH-OUTPUT]

+    Take your time to understand the log, look where is your code starting, where is the step/job starting/finishing, what other information do you have at hand (time, status, etc).

 CONGRATULATIONS!!! now play around